ContainerSolutions/kubernetes-federation-demo/README.md

 ### Kubernetes command line tools

-Download the command line binaries located at: `https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#client-binaries`
+Download the command line tools from [Github](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#client-binaries) and install them in your `$PATH` (e.g. `/usr/local/sbin`).

-Install the binaries in your $PATH (Ex. /usr/local/sbin)
+### GCP project

+Create a new project in your [Google Cloud Console](https://console.cloud.google.com/) and note down the project name.

 ### GKE secret key

-Generate a Google platform secret key, in JSON format and store it in this location: `$HOME/.federation-key.json`
+Generate a Google Cloud Platform secret key in JSON format and store it in this location: `$HOME/.federation-key.json`

+### DockerHub account

+If you haven't got a DockerHub account yet, create one at [hub.docker.com](https://hub.docker.com/).

-### Preparing the demo
+## Preparing the demo

-## Setup GKE clusters in different regions

-*WARNING:* this creates several clusters in Google Cloud Platform!
+**WARNING:** this creates several clusters in Google Cloud Platform!
 Watch out for your billing! /!\

 ### Build and push the docker image for the demo application
-Adjust the version of the image inside the Dockerfile.

-1. make push
+Adjust the variables `FED_PROJECT`, `FED_DNS_ZONE` and `IMAGE` in the `Makefile` and in `scripts/settings.source` to match your GCE project name, DNS configuration and your DockerHub account.

+Then execute: `make push`

 ### Create the clusters and deploy the demo application